Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 The specific optimization algorithms are hence determined by:
-- method for determining the step size $\Delta x$, this is usually based on the gradient of $f$
+- method for determining the step size $\Delta x$, this is almost always based on the gradient of $f$
 - method for choosing the step size $t$, may be fixed or adaptive
-- the criterion used for terminating the descent, usually the algorthm stops when the improvement is smaller than a predefined value
+- the criterion used for terminating the descent, usually the algorithm stops when the improvement is smaller than a predefined value

+## Backtracking line search

+For quadratic optimization, as covered in Chapter 1, the optimal step size could be computed in closed form.
+In the general case, only an approximately optimal step size is used.

 ### Exact line search

-As a subroutine of the general descent algorithm a line search has to be performend.
+As a subroutine of the general descent algorithm a line search has to be performed.
 A $t$ is chosen to minimize $f$ along the ray $\{x+t\Delta x \mid t\geq0\}$:

 $$
 t = \text{arg min}_{s\geq0}\ f(x+t\Delta x)\,.